 Ultimately, tenants should avoid abandoning a lease unless the landlord agrees to accept an offer of surrender.
 If the landlord does not accept, a tenant may be liable for the remainder of the rent due.
 For their part, landlords too should not hastily conclude abandonment, and should proceed cautiously when dealing with such, or otherwise risk a wrongful eviction of their tenant.

 It is always best to run lease termination and abandonment issues by a qualified real estate attorney.
 Even if it seems that the abandonment, or landlord’s acceptance of the premises back is common sense, properly documenting the true facts can be important to cut off future rent claims.

-At Schorr Law, we have extensive experience with both commercial and residential lease termination disputes and resolution.
+At Schorr Law, Our best commercial lease dispute attorney in Los Angeles have extensive experience with both commercial and residential lease termination disputes and resolution.
 Please do not hesitate to contact us today to discuss the same.

 See related: What is a Sublease and When Can You Do It?